Peter Makrillos: Club career

 On 11 January 2018, he signed a three-and-a-half-year contract with Greek Super League club Panionios for an undisclosed fee.
-After only being with the Greek Super League club for a week the Australian youth international featured in their 1–1 draw against Panetolikos.
+He departed the club after one season, recording two assists in 15 games, due to the financial issues at the club.
 On 18 February 2022, Makrillos joined Danish 1st Division club FC Fredericia on a deal for the rest of the season.
 On 30 May 2022, the club confirmed that Makrillos was one out five players who would leave the club, as their contracts expired.